tcharroh/album-alchemy/README.md

 <!-- <img width="160" alt="team-logo" src="https://user-images.githubusercontent.com/125633146/219563170-bf5c5073-2114-4cdb-9c51-d86149d96af3.png">
 [Image generated using Stable Diffusion] -->

-Music reviews / music blogs are both fun to read and at times pretentious/snotty and nonsensical, see grandiloquence.
-We think it would be fun to create an interactive tool that produces equally nonsensical reviews about user-entered fictional albums and uses said nonsensical reviews to generate artwork for the album.

-Using [OpenAI's GPT-3](https://openai.com/blog/chatgpt) and prompt engineering with the help of [a dataset](https://components.one/datasets/pitchfork-reviews-dataset) created by Andrew Thompson we are able to generate [Pitchfork](https://pitchfork.com/reviews/albums/)-style album reviews for a band name of your choosing.

-Our project was partly inspired by [another project](https://components.one/generators/pitchfork/) by Jules Becker at Components.
-Their's is a fine-tuned GPT-2 model that generates text from a Pitchfork database.
-We sought to improve on this idea by:
+> Strictly considered, writing about music is as illogical as singing about economics.
+All the other arts can be talked about in the terms of ordinary life and experience.
+A poem, a statue, a painting or a play is a representation of somebody or something, and can be measurably described (the purely aesthetic values aside) by describing what it represents. - "The Unseen World".
+The New Republic.
+Vol. 14.
+February 9, 1918

+Though people have been writing about music since Plato, the practice of musical criticism, as we have come to know it emerged in the late eighteenth and early nineteenth centuries.
+Roughly two-hundred years later with the arrival of the internet, musical criticisms moved online to personal websites and blogs.
+By the early 2000s, one of those sites, Pitchfork, had amassed a large following and increased cultural currency.

+Though musical criticisms can be fun to read and may shed light on influences and cultural context, they can also be filled with over-the-top, artistically pretentious language that attempts to make objective statements on what is ultimately a subjective issue.

+With this context, our team set out to leverage existing large language models to generate reviews that look as closely to Pitchfork’s human written reviews as possible.
+We wanted to build something fun for users to interact with that would give us more hands-on experience incorporating new technologies into our project.
+We also wanted to build off of preexisting work on the same topic, specifically [this](https://components.one/documentation/gpt-2-pitchfork-generator-tutorial) Pitchfork review generator created by Jules Becker with Components.
+We improved on their concept by:
-   1. Use GPT-3 instead of GPT-2
+   1. Using [GPT-3](https://openai.com/blog/chatgpt) instead of GPT-2
-   2. Offering end-users the option of choosing their own band name and personalizing the review to that band
+   2. Offering end-users the option to choose their own band name and personalize their review to that band
-   3. Use GPT-3 and Dall-E 2 to generate album artwork
+   3. Using GPT-3 and Dall-E 2 to generate album artwork
-   4. Using prompt engineering instead of fine-tuning to generate stronger reviews
+   4. Using prompt engineering instead of fine-tuning to generate reviews more similar to real reviews

 ## Getting Started